 In addition to cave tours, there are trails to explore near the campground that follow the Chipola River.
 There’s also a museum, a playground, kayaking, equestrian trails, and boating here.
 You’ll never run out of things to do!

-Want to stay at a state park that’s just full of beautiful beaches?
+Want to stay at a state park that’s just full of beautiful Gulf Coast beaches?
 Then Dr. Julian G. Bruce St. George Island State Park is for you!

 This 1,962-acre barrier island state park offers 60 campsites with electric and water hook-ups, and a dump station nearby.
 The campsites are just a quarter mile from the beach and the Gulf – so you’ll be able to easily access all the sunset views you can handle!

-About 25 miles down the road from Camp Gulf is Grayton Beach.
-This state park has one of the most beautiful beaches as the sand is as soft and white as snow.
-This campground has a mix of premium RV sites, tent sites and even a couple of teepees.
+Grayton Beach State Park has one of the most beautiful beaches, as the sand is as soft and white as snow.
+This campground has a mix of premium RV sites, tent sites, and even a couple of teepees.

 The premium sites include full hookups and either a cement or gravel pad.
 The tent sites offer water and electric and are located in a more rustic part of the park.
-All sites include a fire ring for some great camp fires.
+All sites include a fire ring for some marshmallow roasting over a campfire.

 No RV?
 Don’t let this stop you from exploring these great options!
 We love Outdoorsy for RV rental…click here to check out our rental story and the best options from Atlanta.